disguise-one/RenderStream-shader/doc/uniforms.md

 The value must be the filename of the file in the images folder, including the extension, but excluding the folder.

 ### `pass`
-The texture data is generated every frame by a secondary shader.
-Helpful for optimisation and separating parts of the workload.
+Generates texture data every frame using a secondary shader.
+Specify the filename (with extension) from the `shaders/passes` folder.

-The value must be the filename of the shader file in the `shaders/passes` folder, including the extension but excluding the folder.

 ### `previous`
 The texture data is reused from a previous frame.